jpthu17/GraphMotion/README.md

 </div>

 ## 📣 Updates
-* Oct 07 2023: We release the code.
+* **[2023/10/07]**: We release the code.
 However, this code may not be the final version.
 We may still update it later.

 ## 📕 Architecture